kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 In the church we talk about how great it is to have both a modern prophet and personal revelation.
 But there's a problem as soon as we acknowledge the fallibility of both the prophet and our internal sense for truth.
 As soon as those conflict we don't have a clear method of determining truth, and this is important because of issues like caring for LGBTQ people or protesting systemic racism.

+In [*Faith is Not Blind*]({{< relref "/book/faith-is-not-blind.md" >}}) Elder and Sister Hafen talk about "a witness more powerful than sight".
+To them, that witness is the closeness you feel to the Savior when you sacrifice to serve Him.
+You can see this happen to missionaries both ancient and modern.
+I thought I had truly felt that on my mission as well, but [TODO read mission journal].
+I think this happens for all religious people.

 ### to do

 - [ ] read my mission journal